chr1sp1n/derby/README.md

 - ```npm run dev``` (build theme or module in development mode)
 - ```npm run dist``` (build theme or module in distribution mode)
 - ```npm run watch``` (build theme or module every changes to files or folders)

+TO-TO:
+- Set files and folder permission for unix based os;